The 4 players Madrid signed along with Gareth Bale and how they fared

 Carvajal got straight into the Madrid starting XI upon his return and has rarely been dislodged since, becoming a trusted lieutenant of Ancelotti and Zinedine Zidane.

-After the third of his four Champions League successes with the club in 2017, Marca ran an article asking if he is the best right-back in Real Madrid history.
+After the third of his five Champions League successes with the club in 2017, Marca ran an article asking if he is the best right-back in Real Madrid history.
 We’d say yes.
 But they probably weren’t asking us, were they?

 When Casemiro left Sao Paulo in 2012, a lot of the Brazilian club’s fans were glad to see the back of him.
-Sao Paulo fans are among the world’s least patient and had booed him for his perceived lack of fight while Casemiro was making his names as a teenage midfielder.
+Sao Paulo fans are among the world’s least patient and had booed him for his perceived lack of fight while Casemiro was making his name as a teenage midfielder.

 Still, Real saw enough potential to spend €6million on him in the summer of 2013 and, despite him taking a while to settle, it has proved the wisest of investments, with Casemiro going on to become one of the finest holding players in world football.